-When asked about what they like best about Japan, many (internationals) will mention the food as their top three reasons.
-Japanese sushi and ramen are world-famous, but there is much more to discover than just these two, just think of all the different types of noodles and vegetables.
+Japan boasts a seemingly inexhaustible variety of qualities that make people want to visit- but what is almost always in the top three?
+Exactly- food!
+Japan has a few dishes, like sushi and ramen, that are world-famous- but there is much more to discover than just these two!
+Just think of all the different types of noodles, vegetables, and other ingredients that Japan specializes in, or that can only be found in Japan.
 Because Japan is an island country, it has developed a unique food culture with a range of ingredients produced within the country.

-Recently, Japanese food is getting more and more popular as a healthy cuisine with the number of Japanese restaurants around the world expanding rapidly.
-While there are traditional Japanese dishes that have been loved for over centuries, some modern recipes were created with influence from Western world, especially after Japan opened its borders after two decades of isolation known as the Sakoku policy (1633 -1853).
-They are probably easy to try to make even for foreigners as some of them are similar to what they have back in their home country.
-The best way to discover all the yummy Japanese food is of course trying it in Japan, for example in Nishiki Market in Kyoto or Tsukiji Market in Tokyo, but it is also possible to prepare some of the Japanese dishes yourself at home!
-Here is a list of 15 typical meals in Japan that you can easily make at home!
+Japanese food has gained much popularity in the recent years as a healthy cuisine and the number of Japanese restaurants around the world is expanding rapidly.
+While there are traditional Japanese dishes that have been loved for over centuries, some modern recipes were created with influence of western countries, especially after Japan opened its borders after two centuries of isolation due to the Sakoku policy (1633 -1853).
+The best way to discover all the yummy Japanese food is of course trying it in Japan at all the different restaurants, or you can try them and buy ingredients at the same time at markets like Nishiki Market in Kyoto or Tsukiji Market in Tokyo.
+But, of course it is also possible to prepare some of the Japanese dishes yourself at home!
+Read along to learn all about the best Japanese dishes you can make at home- complete with ingredients and a brief how-to to get you started!

 - 1. Onigiri (おにぎり)